-Peru celebrates around 3000 festivals every year, most of which are to honor the day of a patron saint.
-These saints were introduced as part of Christian calendar bought to Peru by the Spanish.
+Peru celebrates around 3000 festivals every year, most of which are in honor of the day of a patron saint.
+These saints were introduced as part of the Christian calendar bought to Peru by the Spanish.
 Most of these have been integrated with the native traditions of Peru and give color and taste to the daily life of the Peruvian people.
 These celebrations along with typical dances are acts of religious devotion that fill the people with happiness.
 Some of the better Festivals and holidays in Peru are the following month by month.

 The anniversary of the Foundation of Lima is on the 28 January with celebrations usually taking place in the historical center of the capital, this goes along with tourist and cultural activities.

 The Festival of the Virgin of the Candelaria, which is considered one of the most important festivals in South America.
-The 2 February is most important day when the Virgin leaves the church to go round and round the streets, the festival lasts the whole month.
+The 2 February is the most important day when the Virgin leaves the church to go round and round the streets, the festival lasts the whole month.
 Most towns have carnivals, which are held in the second part of the month, but the City of Puno has the biggest with hundreds of different dance teams competing for the best dance prize.
 If you plan to visit Puno in February, make sure to check the local parades.

-In Cusco in the first two weeks of March is the Señor de los Temblores, to celebrate the lord of the Miracles.
+In Cusco in the first two weeks of March is the Señor de Los Temblores, to celebrate the lord of the Miracles.
 Also in March is Holy Week, when planning a trip to Peru you should consider Holy week, the major cities in Peru come alive with religious parades and festivals which feature statues of Christ which are paraded through the streets and the local people throw flower petals.

-Festivals and holidays in Peru in April are a little quieter than other months with the only the National Horse Riding Competition to mention.
-The Peruvian Paso horse is breed that descends from horses that the Spanish bought to South America during the conquest.
+Festivals and holidays in Peru in April are a little quieter than other months with the only National Horse Riding Competition to mention.
+The Peruvian Paso horse is a breed that descends from horses that the Spanish bought to South America during the conquest.

 In Arequipa, the main festival in May is the Virgin del Chapi or the Virgin of the Purification.
 The local people make a pilgrimage going through the desert of Arequipa.
 The festival features music and food and the main celebration day is 1 May.

-June is a big month in Peru for festivals; In Cusco the anniversary of the city is celebrated.
+June is a big month in Peru for festivals; In Cusco, the anniversary of the city is celebrated.
 During the month, there are traditional activities and food on offer.
 Also in Cusco in June is the Inca festival of Inti Raymi.
-This is the traditional festival of the Sun, to which the Inca´s worshipped.
+This is the traditional festival of the Sun, to which the Incas worshipped.
 The festival coincides with the winter solstice and the harvests.
 The festival takes place on 24 June and you will need to book tickets.